northwestcoder/satori-api-server/README.md

 - dataset: the name of the Satori Dataset to which you want to add this email/user.
 - duration: the number of hours this permission is allowed, after which the permission will expire.

 _Which Security Policy does the user get?
-At present time, you will need to know the security_policy_id ahead of time, and data enter that into satori.py as discussed above._
+At present time, you will need to know the security_policy_id ahead of time, and data enter that into satori.py before running this server_

 Complete URL Example: